plotly/dash-bio/CONTRIBUTING.md

 ## Step 2: Develop

-Development of a component for this repository comprises of two parts: the component itself, and a sample application that showcases the capabilities of your component and how it interacts with Dash.
+Development of a component for this repository is composed of two parts: the component itself, and a sample application that showcases the capabilities of your component and how it interacts with Dash.